-Although neither of my parents are ethnically Burmese, they were both born and raised in the capital city of Rangoon, Burma (now renamed by the current governing power as Yangon, Myanmar).
-They immigrated to the U.S. in the late 1960’s and were followed by my grandparents, aunts and uncles.
+Neither of my parents are ethnically Burmese, but they were both born and raised in the capital city of Rangoon, Burma (now renamed by the current governing power as Yangon, Myanmar).
+They immigrated to the U.S. in the late 1960’s and sponsored the arrival of my grandparents, aunts and uncles.
 My earliest childhood memories are of a house full of extended family.
 The women of the house would sit around the dining room table all morning, gossiping and prepping ingredients for the family’s meals.
-Later the kitchen would be bubbling and sizzling with home cooked Burmese cuisine, as the pungent aromas of ginger, garlic and chiles permeated every room.
+Later the kitchen would be bubbling and sizzling with home cooked Burmese cuisine, and the pungent aromas of ginger, garlic and chiles permeated every room.
 My aunts would argue over each other’s recipes for mohingha, a fish and rice noodle stew, unofficially recognized as the national dish of Burma, let thouk, a salad of fermented tea leaves, shredded vegetables and wheat noodles, eaten by hand, or ohn noh kauk swe, a dish of curried chicken and wheat noodles similar to the Malaysian dish, laksa.

 We left the mohingha to simmer as my mother pulled out her blender and pureed more fresh ginger and garlic with a little water in the blender.
 She adds this just as the stew finished cooking.
-“You don’t want to cook it too long after adding the paste,” she said, explaining that the aroma would be lost.
+“You don’t want to cook it too long after adding the puree,” she said, explaining that the aroma would be lost.
 Meanwhile we prepared the remaining garnishes.
 I washed and chopped scallions, picked cilantro, and squeezed lemon juice while Mom prepared hard boiled eggs and thinly sliced another raw onion.
 “Some people like to add the raw onion, some people don’t,” she said.
 “But I like it.”